Writing your Google Summer of Code application

 4. Read the ideas page.
 Please do.

-If you find yourself asking do you have any XYZ projects… – you didn’t read the ideas page and that will make us angry.
-So read the ideas page.
-But if you have another idea, that’s great: tell us all about it!
-Simply show that you’re proactive and you’ll be in the top 10% already.
+If you find yourself asking do you have any XYZ projects… – you didn’t read the ideas page and that will make us sad.
+So read it before asking questions!
+But if you have another idea, that’s great and we want to hear all about it.
+Simply show that you’re proactive and you will be in the top 10% already.

 We’re not saying that following the advice below will automatically get you a mentor, but going through it will give you a pretty good chance!